 The Associate of Applied Science (AAS) in Medical Assisting prepares students to work as entry-level medical assistants.
 Medical assistants are multi-skilled allied health professionals specifically trained to work in ambulatory settings, such as physicians’ offices, clinics and outpatient care centers.
 These multi-skilled personnel can perform administrative and clinical procedures.

 The Medical Assisting course of study is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Medical Assisting Education Review Board (MAERB).

 - Complete the Admission Requirements for Associate Degrees.

 - Placement into WRTG A111 and MATH A055 or higher with placement tests or prerequisite courses.

-- Complete the following prerequisite courses with a minimum grade of C prior to submitting an application to full-major status: MA A101 and CIS A105 and (BIOL A100 or (BIOL A111 and BIOL A111L and BIOL A112 and BIOL A112L)).
+- Complete the following prerequisite courses with a minimum grade of C prior to submitting an application to full-major status: MA A101 and BADA A105 and (BIOL A100 or (BIOL A111 and BIOL A111L and BIOL A112 and BIOL A112L)).

 - Submit a Medical Assisting application according to instructions and deadlines on the program website.